LLnCSoftware/mserve/README(original).md

     * The message ``(1234; <result table>)`` is sent from the servant to mserve\_np.

 4. When mserve\_np receives the result
-    * msevere\_np notices that the response includes only the id and result, no extra "info".
+    * msevere\_np ⚠️[mserve\_np] notices that the response includes only the id and result, no extra "info".
     * For that reason it provides a default "info dictionary" that reports:
        * the routing string used
        * which servant ran the request
        * elapsed time (includes time in queue)
        * execution time (excludes time in queue)
     * If the servant had provided its own info dictionary as the 3rd item in the response
-      mserve_np would return that dictionary, with the routing string added to it.
+      mserve\_np would return that dictionary, with the routing string added to it.
     * The message ``(1234; <result table>; <info dictionary>)`` is sent back to the client

 ## todo-t10